1acrimosa/frontend-midterm/readme.md

-# My News Website ( Midterm Project )
+# News Website ( Midterm Project )

-Welcome to the official documentation for My News Website!
+Welcome to the official documentation for News Website!
 This document provides an overview of the features and instructions on how to run the website locally.

 ## Features